huccihuang/huccihuang.github.io/_posts/2023-2-15-decorators.md

 Now, I want to increase the difficulty a bit.

 I don't just want the decorator to record the running time of the function, I also need the decorator to measure whether the running time of the function exceeds a threshold.
 Different functions have different thresholds.
-For functions with a large amount of computation, the threshold is slightly higher.
-For functions with a small amount of computation, the threshold is slightly lower.
+For functions with a large amount of computation, the threshold is higher.
+For functions with a small amount of computation, the threshold is lower.
 This means that different functions require different decorators because they have different thresholds.

 So do we need to define multiple decorators?
 No, we don't.
 We can define a function that defines decorators.
 Let's call it a decorator generator for now.
 The decorator generator will generate different decorators based on the parameters.
 It sounds a bit confusing, but you'll quickly understand it after looking at the example.